Mental Health awareness week 2019

 1. I want to help people.
 Help them to grow to heal and to create who they want to be.

 And 2.
 I want to have a voice that is bigger than my own.

 I’m only one single person, I’m a tiny body, a face with a smile and always a little sparkle in my green eyes.
 I have a heart that is beating – just like anybody else.
-Have a full-time job, a handful of very close friends.
+Have a full-time job, a handful of very reliable close friends.
 I have a voice and I’m no better than anybody else on this planet.
-And I have a name, a life, a routine – just like anybody else.
-But if I were to stand in the streets yelling out a caption or a blog it would reach maybe 10 or 20 passerby’s, not more.
+I have a name, a life, a routine – just like you.
+But if I were to stand in the streets yelling out a caption or a blog post like this one it would reach maybe 10 or 20 passerby’s, not more.